-Unlike the moment profiles of devices in which the difference was significant only in some specific phases, the power profiles of the biarticular and monoarticular devices had significant differences, as shown qualitatively and quantitatively in Figures \ref{Fig_Case01_Torque_Power_Profiles} and \ref{Fig_Case01_RMSE} respectively.
-The difference between the power profiles of these two devices was remarkable in the knee actuator in which the devices followed different trajectories during the gait cycle.
-Similar to the knee actuators, the hip actuators also had roughly different power profiles, and their maximum power consumption occurred in two completely different phases, similar to the knee actuators.
-The difference between the trajectories and magnitudes of the power profiles also can explain the statistically significant difference observed between the monoarticular and biarticular exoskeletons (Fig.\ref{Fig_Case01_Energy_Plot}).\\
+Unlike the moment profiles of devices in which the difference was significant only in some specific phases, the power profiles of the biarticular and monoarticular devices had significant differences, as shown qualitatively and quantitatively in Figures \ref{Fig_Case01_Torque_Power_Profiles} and \ref{Fig_Case01_RMSE}, respectively.
+The difference between the power profiles of these two devices was remarkable in the knee actuator, in which the devices followed different trajectories during the gait cycle.
+Similar to the knee actuators, the hip actuators had roughly different power profiles, and their maximum power consumption occurred in two completely different phases, similar to the knee actuators.
+The difference between the trajectories and magnitudes of the power profiles also might explain the statistically significant difference observed between the monoarticular and biarticular exoskeletons (Fig.\ref{Fig_Case01_Energy_Plot}).\\

 Studying the selected monoarticular and biarticular devices proves that devices with the same total power consumption can have different power consumption in different joints.
-Additionally, we showed that the optimal devices with the same performance could follow different moment and power profiles, even under kinematic similarities due to the arrangement of actuators.
+Additionally, we showed that optimal devices with the same performance could follow different moment and power profiles, even under kinematic similarities, due to the arrangement of the actuators.
 Although the devices were selected from the ideal Pareto front with the same performance, employing the modified augmentation factor for the monoarticular and biarticular devices with different mass and inertia characteristics indicated the superior performance of the biarticular device.
-It emphasizes the discussion held in the "Effect of Optimal Device Inertial Properties on Subject Metabolics" section in that the biarticular device could deliver the same amount of assistance to the subjects more effectively than the monoarticular configuration.\\
+This emphasizes the discussion held in the "Effect of Optimal Device Inertial Properties on Subject Metabolics" section in that the biarticular device could deliver the same amount of assistance to the subjects more effectively than the monoarticular configuration.\\

-Case 2: Devices Performance in noload Condition
+Case 2: Device Performance in Noload Condition

-In the second case study, we selected two devices with similar power consumption and the same effect on the metabolic rate of subjects walking without any external load, which are shown as "Cb" and "Ba" on the Pareto front curves of the biarticular and monoarticular devices in the {\it noload} condition, respectively.
+In the second case study, we selected two devices with similar power consumption and the same effect on the metabolic rate of subjects walking without any external load, which are shown as "Cb" and "Ba" on the Pareto front curves of the biarticular and monoarticular devices, respectively, in the {\it noload} condition..
 Similar to the first case study, while the total performance of these two biarticular and monoarticular devices was similar in mean values on the trade-off curves, the actuators had different power consumptions.\\

 \begin{figure*}